 A Short circuit, by definition, is an electric circuit that bypass the actual circuit of current flow, offering negligible impedance path to the current flow.

-Overload is a abnormal situation during which the current drawn by the load exceeds the current that can be supplied by the source.
-In case of electric motors, overload is a situation at which the load inertia at the motor shaft is higher than the load inertia that the motor can drive.
+Overload is an abnormal situation during which the current drawn by the load exceeds the current that can be supplied by the source.
+In the case of electric motors, overload is a situation at which the load inertia at the motor shaft is higher than the load inertia that the motor can drive.

 An electric overload, by definition, is a situation during which the load drains more current than the desired value.

 Short circuit and overload, in spite of similarities, are different from each other.
 On the occurrence of a short circuit, the voltage at the point of the fault falls to zero and the current in the network increases abnormally to a higher value.
 But in the case of overload reduction in the terminal voltage of the equipment occurs but the voltage will never fall to zero.
 Similarly, the current also increases to a higher value but not as high as in the case of short circuit.

 Comparison of overload and short circuit

 |Definition||An electric overload, by definition, is a situation during which the load drains more current than the desired value.||An electric circuit that bypasses the actual circuit of current flow, offering negligible impedance path to the current flow.|